“The desire for self-expression afflicts people when they feel there is something of themselves which is not getting through to the outside world.”

 “For we know that in all things, God works together for the good of they that love God and are the called according to His purpose.”

-I have many parts of scripture as my favorite and Romans 8:28 is definitely one of them.
+I have many parts of the Scripture as my favorite and Romans 8:28 is definitely one of them.
 Actually, the whole scripture just has a way of speaking to you one way or the other.
 If it’s not instructing, it is giving directions, or it is giving comfort, or providing strength, or edifying, or uplifting, or correcting, or showing life lessons.
 The scripture is just wonderful, it is full of truth.
 It is complete.

 Since as far back as I can remember, I have been fearful and worrisome.
 I recall that I could never sleep in a room on my own some years ago, and it took a while for me to have my bath in the bathroom without my Mom or sister being there with me.